Panmoni/yapbay/docs/plan.md

 8. MyTradesPage lag to update",Deploy YapBay to Celo Mainnet
 9. refactor: useUserAccount for Account Page?
 10. will events be more reliable as its own process?
+11. scour the blockchain stuff to see about types stuff that needs to moved into the appropriate types file so types are centralized

 - implement cancel escrow/trade
 - test mobile layout